ProarchwasTaken/tld_skirmish/doc/CONTRIBUTING.md

   smart pointer is fine as well.

-* The project's naming pattern is as follows: snake_case for variables, MACRO_CASE for constants and preprocessor macros, camelCase for functions/methods (Pretty much anything that's callable), and PascalCase for classes/namespaces.
+* The project's naming pattern is as follows: snake_case for variables, MACRO_CASE for constants, global variables, and preprocessor macros, camelCase for functions/methods (Pretty much anything that's callable), and PascalCasefor classes/namespaces.

+* Try to avoid nesting if statements whenever possible.
+Something like this could be avoided through the use of guard clauses, or separating one function multiple separate ones.
+If it's truly unavoidable, you may want to restructure your code, or consider using inline\short hand if statements.

 * All lines of code must not be longer than 74 characters.
 The reason for this is my monitor only has enough width for 2 vertical splits of 74